 Prepare the Filling: In a large mixing bowl, combine ground beef, ground pork, shredded cheese, a can of green chilies, and ¾ tablespoon of sweet pork rub.
 Mix with your hands until well combined.

-Wrap with Bacon: Wrap each stuffed shell with two slices of bacon, ensuring the entire shell is covered.
-Overlap the edges of the bacon as you wrap.
+Wrap with Bacon: Wrap each stuffed shell with two slices of bacon.
+Overlap the edges slightly to ensure the pasta is completely covered so it softens properly.

 Season: Sprinkle the remaining barbecue rub evenly over the stuffed shells.

-Refrigerate: Place the shotgun shells onto a cooling rack or grilling rack, then place the rack on a sheet pan.
-Cover tightly with plastic wrap and refrigerate for at least 4 hours, or overnight.
+Refrigerate: Place the shotgun shells on a rack over a sheet pan.
+Cover tightly with plastic wrap and refrigerate for at least 4 hours (overnight is better!) to let the pasta soften.

-Preheat Grill: When ready to cook, preheat the pellet grill to 300°F.
+Preheat Grill: When ready to cook, preheat your pellet grill to 300°F.

-Smoke the Shells: Place the wrapped shells on the grill grate.
-Close the lid and smoke for one hour.
+Smoke the Shells: Place the wrapped shells directly on the grill grates.
+Close the lid and smoke for one hour until the internal temperature hits 165°F.

 Video